tinygo-org/tinygo-site/content/docs/guides/selfbuild/_index.md

 This page details how to build TinyGo from source.
 If you would like to install a pre-built binary release, please see our [quick install guide](../../../getting-started/install).

 A major dependency of TinyGo is [LLVM](https://llvm.org/).
 You can either use a version of LLVM already on your system or build LLVM manually.
 Building manually takes a long time (around an hour depending on how fast your system is) so it is recommended to use a version of LLVM already on your system if that's possible.
-The links provided above show how to install LLVM one way or the other.
+The links provided below show how to install LLVM one way or the other.

 ### Repository cloning (before build)
 Start with getting the source code.
 On Windows, you might want to install the [build dependencies](#build-dependencies) first.